sld-columbia/riscv-dift/README.md

 # A Hardware Dynamic Information Flow Tracking Architecture for Low-level Security on a RISC-V Core

-These guidelines are part of Christian Palmiero's Master Thesis at Politecnico di Torino (April 2018).
+These guidelines were originally part of Christian Palmiero's Master Thesis at Politecnico di Torino (April 2018).
 Christian integrated DIFT on RI5CY which is a small 4-stage RISC-V core from ETH Zurich and University of Bologna.
 More details about the original cores are available at
 * https://github.com/pulp-platform
 * https://www.pulp-platform.org

+Recently, Giuseppe Di Guglielmo integrated ESP Loosely-Coupled Accelerator into PULPino (SoC).
+The following sections describe how to instantiate a LCA as well.

 ## PULPino